-As discussed in Note M to the financial statements, the District implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions, during the year.
-As a result, the financial statements now recognize the District's unfunded defined pension benefit obligation as a liability for the first time, and more comprehensively and comparably measures the annual costs of pension benefits.
-The statement also enhances accountability and transparency through revised note disclosures and required supplementary information (RSI).
+As discussed in Note L to the financial statements, the District implemented GASB Statement No. 72, Fair Value Measurement and Application, during the year.
+As a result, this statement provides guidance for determining a fair value measurement for financial reporting purposes.
+This statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
 Our opinions are not modified with respect to this matter.